bartelink/ErikSchierboom.github.io/_posts/2014-07-07-extension-methods-advanced.md

 nullString.GetHashCode()         // Throws NullReferenceException
 {% endhighlight %}

+Note: be careful when using this technique, as people expect a `NullReferenceException` to be thrown when an instance method is called on a `null` instance.

 ### Hiding functionality
 Sometimes, you want to hide advanced functionality of a class by default.
 You could do this by creating two classes: a `Basic` class with only basic methods and an `Advanced` class that extends the `Basic` class and adds the advanced methods.